zzz945/public-blog/Resume 2020 v2.md

 ### Knowledge Base for Clipper

 Didi a transportation platform like Uber.
 Clipper is a Customer Service Work Platform of Didi used by thousands of Customer Service staffs all around the world to handle emergencies, like complaints, traffic accidents and crimes, etc.

+Knowledge Base is like a CMS for Customer Service staffs to find relevant knowledge to handle a specific emergency and help the managers to make the knowledge safe and updated.

 #### Goals

 - Improve knowledge safety
 - Improve knowledge covering effiency
-- Improve the quality and efficiency of customer service work
+- Improve the work quality and efficiency of the customer service staffs

 #### Actions